Texas homeowners get the simple, complete smart home they always wanted by tying their existing home systems together through Nice/ELAN®.

 “This house was sold to us as a ‘smart’ home, but it simply wasn’t very smart,” Kellie said.
 “I had to become an expert on our previous system, and I was always rebooting, replacing components, and even scouring online for parts that were no longer in production.
 It definitely wasn’t making things easier.
 Everything was segmented into different apps, and some systems weren’t integrated at all, such as the irrigation system, so we still had to manage them individually.”

-“It’s so nice to be able to monitor and control all 11 TVs from the ELAN app, so we don’t have to walk around the house each night to ensure all the TVs are off,” she added.
+“It’s so nice to be able to monitor and control all 11 TVs from the Nice/ELAN app, so we don’t have to walk around the house each night to ensure all the TVs are off,” she added.
 “The ease-of-use was crucial, because we wanted a system simple enough for our in-laws to watch TV or listen to music in their bedrooms without instructions or confusion.
-They know how to use TV remotes, and with the ELAN remotes, it’s as easy as any TV.”
+They know how to use TV remotes, and with the Nice/ELAN remotes, it’s as easy as any TV.”

-In addition to consolidating the interfaces and simplifying the control process, another major benefit of this upgrade is the superior reliability of the ELAN system.
+In addition to consolidating the interfaces and simplifying the control process, another major benefit of this upgrade is the superior reliability of the Nice/ELAN system.
 Both the owners and integrator agreed the past configuration resulted in constant failures and poor performance, especially since different rooms required different knowledge to operate.

 “No matter how tech-savvy a homeowner is, choosing the right platform and integrator is vital for a successful whole home control system,” Westbrook said.
-“With ELAN, what was once a source of constant headaches is now a pleasing experience that consistently functions as expected, offering an improved home environment that is easier to operate.”
+“With Nice/ELAN, what was once a source of constant headaches is now a pleasing experience that consistently functions as expected, offering an improved home environment that is easier to operate.”

 “When integrators install systems that don’t deliver the promised benefits, it gives home control a bad rap,” Westbrook added.
 “Sometimes the decisions come down to pricing, but both buyers and integrators must consider the cost of ownership, not just the cost of installation.
 Using a less robust system could save money upfront, but the additional cost of service calls, maintenance and user inconvenience will overshadow any original savings.”

 Previously, every system in the home used infrared remotes that require direct line-of-sight and therefore introduced additional problems and uncertainty.
-Unfortunately, the home’s existing WI-FI network had its own coverage and reliability problems, so Westbrook installed a new Wi-Fi network that covers every corner of the house and ensures the mobile devices and ELAN remotes work every single time.
+Unfortunately, the home’s existing WI-FI network had its own coverage and reliability problems, so Westbrook installed a new Wi-Fi network that covers every corner of the house and ensures the mobile devices and Nice/ELAN remotes work every single time.